tsechingho/modernizr-rails/README.md

 ## License

-Modernizr is dual-licensed under the [BSD and MIT licenses](http://www.modernizr.com/license/).
+Modernizr is available under the [MIT licenses](http://www.modernizr.com/license/).

 Other parts of gem use MIT license.